Prediction with Unpredictable Feature Evolution: Framework

-Note that completing matrix $M$ in step two is not trivial since the missing of items is not random but with certain rule.
+Although it seems that there is only a small difference between FESL and PUFE, PUFE is indeed more practical than FESL and has more application value.
+Besides, the challenge brought by this difference is not simple for which we make several efforts and contributions.
+Concretely, completing matrix $M$ in step two is not trivial since the missing of items is not uniformly random but with certain rule.
 This will be discussed in Section \ref{section:complete}.
-And we give a theoretical guarantee on the number of observed entries, which is much smaller than the conventional one.
-Learning a good model through utilizing the assistance from the previous feature space in step four is also not easy since at the beginning, we should follow the good model, say $h$ learned from the previous feature space.
-But note that there are errors when doing recovering.
-Then after a period of time, this model $h$ would be worse and worse since more and more recovered error accumulates.
-Thus we have to avoid this damage and obtain help adaptively.
-In the following, we will give the details of these four steps.
-These two steps contain the main contributions of this paper.
+We give a theoretical guarantee on the number of observed entries, which is much smaller than the conventional one.
+In addition, learning a good model through utilizing the assistance from the previous feature space in step four is also not easy since at the beginning, we should follow the good model, say $h$ learned from the previous feature space.
+However, there might be errors when doing recovering.
+Then after a period of time, this model $h$ would be worse and worse since more and more recovered errors accumulate.
+Thus we have to discard $h$ and follow new good base model adaptively.
+We provide a tighter bound than FESL, and besides that our model can be extended to tackle the situation adaptively when newer feature space appears.
+In other words, we do not need to decide manually which base model should be incorporated in and which base model should be discarded while FESL has to decide it manually.
+This will be discussed in Remark~\ref{remark:prediction}.